angular/angular/aio/content/guide/architecture-components.md

 </div>

-A view hierarchy can include views from components in the same NgModule, but it can also include views from components that are defined in different NgModules.
+A view hierarchy can include views from components in the same NgModule and from those in different NgModules.

 ## Template syntax